 Product + Engineering + Production

-How do you keep James Cameron happy for 8 hrs in a 1 m diameter sphere 11 thousand metres underwater?
+How do you keep James Cameron happy for eight hours in a one metre sphere 11,000 metres underwater?

 D+I were selected by James Cameron and Ron Allum of the Acheron Project as the preferred Australian industrial design team to develop the cockpit layout for the Deepsea Challenger's record dive to the bottom of the Mariana Trench.
-The Mariana Trench is 10,924 metres straight down and is deeper than Mount Everest is high.
-With such tremendous depths and extreme pressure conditions, it all came down to risk and how we could minimise these critical factors to keep the pilot safe and well equipped to drive the sub.
+At 10,924 metres deep, the Mariana Trench is the deepest point in the world’s oceans (deeper than Mount Everest is high).
+With such tremendous depths and extreme pressure involved, the success of the project hinged on our ability to minimise risk and keep the pilot safe and able to drive the sub.

 Crushing depths, impossible heights.

-We undertook research and exploratory assignments by firstly listening to the pilots and uncovering every process and anticipated need they required for the record dive.
-We then set about investigating and questioning the specialist engineers at Acheron Project to be clear on critical risks involved with such an extreme dive.
-There were so many complex variables and constraints to work with, any fires and the pilot cant breathe or see, too much weight would compromise the sub's finely tuned buoyancy, any moisture build up would cause critical systems to fail and excessive fatigue and discomfort would affect the pilot's ability to control the dive.
+We started our discovery by listening to the pilots and uncovering every process and anticipated need required for the record dive.
+We questioned the specialist engineers at Acheron Project to be clear on the risks involved with such an extreme dive.
+There were many complex variables and constraints to work with — a fire means the pilot can't breathe or see, too much weight would compromise the sub's finely-tuned buoyancy, any moisture build-up could cause critical systems to fail, and excessive fatigue or discomfort would affect the pilot's ability to control the dive.

 A world first.

-Hours were spend with Cameron and the team moving foam models of hardware around the simulator, updating seat designs, throwing ideas out, trying innovative new ones.
+Hours were spent with James Cameron and the Acheron team moving foam models of hardware around the simulator, updating seat designs, throwing ideas out and trying innovative new ones.

-The process involved pins and needles, bumped heads and sore backs.
-These invaluable mock-up sessions allowed us to follow the pilot through the dive - we were able to focus on ergonomics and look at hatch entry/exit techniques, how we can launch the sub with the pilot on his back and then change their orientation during the sub's decent, what activities they'd run through during the dive, and how they'd then ascend.
-We took hours and hours of video, as well as thousands of photos to constantly rework our ideas until a solid design solution began to form.
+These mock-up sessions were invaluable, they allowed us to follow the pilot through the dive — we were able to focus on ergonomics and look at hatch entry/exit techniques, how we can launch the sub with the pilot on their back and then change their orientation during the decent, what activities they would run through during the dive, and how they would ascend.
+We took hours of video and thousands of photos, constantly reworking our ideas until a viable design solution began to emerge.

-The project is the most significant undertaking for D+I over the last 25 years.
-We were thrilled when the Deepsea Challenger took out Product of the year at the 2012 Good design awards and serves to demonstrate our ability to preform work at any level.
+The project proved to be the most significant undertaking in D+I's 30+ years in business.
+We were thrilled when Deepsea Challenger took out the 2012 Good Design Award of the Year — it serves to demonstrate our ability to work at the very highest level.